 This is how you can optimize your content for blogs.
-For websites and landing pages you need to be direct and crisp with your notion to rank high.
+You need to be direct and crisp with your notion for websites and landing pages to rank high.

 For instance, if you are running an online shoe store.
 Your website domain and landing page link should include your brand name and product.

-This will increase your chances to rank higher.
+This will increase your chances of ranking higher.

-Along with this, you need to add adjectives that can attract consumers such as ‘affordable, trendy, and sporty or phrases like ‘buy cheap shoes at the best prices.’
+You must also add adjectives that attract consumers, such as ‘affordable, trendy, and sporty or phrases like ‘buy cheap shoes at the best prices.’

-This is how when a user searches for ‘affordable shoes, cheap shoe prices, or best prices for shoes’, your brand will pop up.
+When a user searches for ‘affordable shoes, cheap shoe prices, or best prices for shoes,’ your brand will pop up.